What do I mean by saying “See beyond what you can see”?

 See beyond what you can see!

-Do you ever hear the whisper of God and then have no idea what He means.
-So I pondered the words and asked God to give me understanding.
+Do you ever hear the whisper of God and then have no idea what He meant So, I pondered the words and asked God to help me understand.
 I can’t see beyond what I can see or can I?

 There are plenty of examples in Scripture.